Auto Insurance Claim Advice

 Accident Scene Photo, looking at visibility obstruction.

-This is a hypothetical but it shows my point.
-You must show the lines on the road (dotted yellow), the signs posted (two stop signs), and any obstructions on the road (tree and car parked).
+This is hypothetical but it shows my point.
+You must show the lines on the road (dotted yellow), the signs posted (two stop signs), and any obstructions on the road (tree and parked car).

 Adjusters will tell you that the property damages (damages to your car) have nothing to do with the injury.
 They are settling for the pain to your neck, not for the damages to your car.